Board of Directors 2017-18

 Debra Fong ’91, M.B.A. ’98

-Debra A. Fong is executive director of the Asian Pacific Community Fund, the only community based fund in Southern California focused on generating resources for the diverse and fast growing Asian and Pacific Islander communities.
-Through her leadership, the organization has grown more than five-fold, increasing its grant making, donor services and support for the Asian Pacific Islander (API) nonprofit sector.
+Debra A. Fong is executive advisor of the Asian Pacific Community Fund, the only community-based fund in Southern California focused on generating resources for the diverse and fast-growing Asian and Pacific Islander communities.
+From 2007-17, she served as the executive director and through her leadership, the organization grew seventeen-fold, increasing its grant making, donor services and support for the Asian and Pacific Islander (API) nonprofit sector.

 Fong began her nonprofit career at the Little Tokyo Service Center Community Development Corporation and served as the director of administration and development, where she increased fundraising revenue by 500%.
 Prior to joining the nonprofit field, she spent eight years at Pacific Bell/SBC, where she held various leadership positions in network services allowing her to incorporate her strengths in organizational development, process improvement and service delivery.